anushreejha/VerbToneAI/README.md

 - "Open <app_name>"
 - "Send an email" or "Please mail" (or something similar)
+- "How's the weather today" or "Tell me the temperature outside" (or something similar)
 - "What's the time?" or "Tell me the time" (or something similar)
 - "What day is it?" or "Tell me the date today" (or something similar)
 - "Search for <query>"